Analysis | Extremism and bad candidates cost the GOP the Senate before. What does the party do now?

-The GOP’s efforts to keep these claims at arm’s length, though, are running headlong into their efforts to reclaim power.
+The GOP’s efforts to keep these claims at arm’s length, though, are running headlong into the party’s efforts to reclaim power.
 Multiple high-profile candidates have signaled they will run on the baseless “stolen election” claims, including some running against those who defended the legitimacy of the election.

-The questions for the GOP establishment is whether it wants these conspiracy theories to infect its ranks even more than they already have, and — if they don’t — whether they actually have the will to stop it.
+The questions for the GOP establishment are whether it wants these conspiracy theories to infect its ranks even more than they already have and — if it doesn’t — whether it actually has the will to stop it.

-Several purveyors of the stolen-election claim have announced campaigns in high-profile Senate races in recent weeks.
-Among them are former Ohio state treasurer Josh Mandel and Alabama Rep. Mo Brooks — both of whom featured that claim as part of their campaign launches — and scandal-plagued former Missouri governor Eric Greitens.
-Rep. Jody Hice (Ga.) also announced a primary challenge to Georgia Secretary of State Brad Raffensperger (R) in a more symbolic race for Trump allies, given Raffensperger’s repeated repudiations of Trump’s claims.
+Several Republican purveyors of the stolen-election claim have announced campaigns in high-profile Senate races in recent weeks.
+Among them are former Ohio state treasurer Josh Mandel and Rep. Mo Brooks (Ala.) — both of whom featured that claim in their campaign launches — and scandal-plagued former Missouri governor Eric Greitens.
+Rep. Jody Hice (Ga.) also announced a primary challenge to Georgia Secretary of State Brad Raffensperger (R) in a more symbolic race for Trump allies, given Raffensperger’s repeated repudiations of Trump’s claims of election rigging in Georgia.

-Each of them have promoted baseless fraud claims in the process, as CNN’s Stephen Collinson reported.
+Each of them has promoted baseless fraud claims in the process, as CNN’s Stephen Collinson reported.

 Hice claimed this week that 700,000 Georgia voters — about 1 in 10 voters in the state — were illegal and that Raffensperger missed all kinds of fraud.
 (Raffensperger responded by saying, “Few have done more to cynically undermine faith in our election than Jody Hice.”)